Holy Week Ponderings: Thursday.

-I’m using this image from Nassau, Bahamas to illustrate my point.
-The palm in the center is the shortest “lit” palm and sits directly under the light of the moon.
-The moon only shines reflected light from the sun.
-We only shine when we reflect light from the Son.
-He displays the truth that being a servant to others allows them to see the Father’s light in us.
-We can only reflect if we have been shined down on.
-He shows us how to live in humility.
-We can reflect the quality of humility, or not.
-It is something we continually need to learn about and put into practice.
-We like our positions and titles, but Jesus calls us to release those in favor of giving of ourselves to serve others.
+We can only reflect what we take in from the light shined down upon us.
+Jesus showed us how to live in humility.
+We can reflect the quality of humility, OR NOT.
+It is something we continually need to observe, learn about and put into practice.
+Reflecting means we are affected by this unaccustomed truth.
+Oh, we like our positions and titles, but Jesus calls us to release those in favor of giving ourselves to serve others.

 He lowered Himself to become a servant, and He challenged the disciples to do likewise.
 It’s a big mental shift.
 But He set the pattern before asking us to follow it.
 I admire that about Jesus.
 And I love that most of the disciples embraced that pattern…eventually.
 May you have an opportunity to serve someone on Servant Thursday.